Clastify logo

 Complete combustion of hydrocarbons

-For example, methane burns completely like this:
+Methane, for instance, burns completely like this:

 Complete combustion of alcohols

 An alcohol is an organic compound containing a hydroxyl group, –OH, bonded to a saturated carbon atom.
-Straight-chain alcohols often met in this topic can be written as CₙH₂ₙ₊₁OH, where n is the number of carbon atoms in one molecule of the alcohol.
+Straight-chain alcohols often met in this topic can be written as CnH2n+1OHC_nH_{2n+1}OH, where n is the number of carbon atoms in one molecule of the alcohol.

 For ethanol:

-When deducing combustion equations, I tell students to use this order: balance carbon, then hydrogen, then oxygen last.
+When deducing combustion equations, I always tell students to use this order: balance carbon, then hydrogen, then oxygen last.
 Fractions for oxygen are acceptable, but you may multiply the whole equation by 2 if whole-number coefficients are preferred.

 What changes when oxygen is limited?